 Voice-activated texting may seem to solve the problem of cell phone-related distracted driving.
 In reality, hands-free texting still pulls a driver’s attention away from the road and can increase the risk of a motor vehicle accident.

-The study found that the drivers took nearly twice as long to react when they were texting, regardless of whether they used voice-activated software.
+A 2013 study from Texas A&M University’s Texas Transportation Institute found that drivers took nearly twice as long to react when they were texting, regardless of whether they used voice-activated software.
 The study also found that the drivers made less eye contact with the road when texting in either form.

 If a driver, bicyclist or pedestrian is injured by a distracted driver who was driving without due care for safety, the injured person may be able to obtain compensation for his or her injuries, medical expenses and lost wages through a personal injury lawsuit against the driver.

 If you or a loved one has been injured by a distracted driver, contact our personal injury lawyers at 303-237-7373 to discuss your legal options.
 The Frickey Law Firm serves Lakewood, Denver, Boulder, and nearby areas of Colorado.